 The Coastal Health District is alerting beachgoers to the risk of contact with debris, oil, and oily products that may be present on area beaches.
 Beaches are not closed, but you should stay alert when walking on the beach, swimming, or fishing.

 As the incident response team works to remove the partially submerged vessel, some debris, oil, and oily products may be released into the water.
 Conditions can change rapidly; if you see a sheen of oil on the surface of the water or see floating debris in the water or sand, do not swim or fish in the area.
 Take precautions when walking on the beach as well.

-The public advisory status may be lowered or elevated based on new information from responders and results of ongoing water quality tests.
+The public health advisory status may be lowered or elevated based on new information from responders and results of ongoing water quality tests.
 Monitor this web page for the latest advisory status, as this page will be updated as the situation changes.

 A long-term water quality monitoring plan was developed by state and federal regulators to test water at various locations for the presence of contaminants from the cargo ship.

 The Georgia Department of Natural Resources Environmental Protection Division (EPD) is overseeing this sampling and testing program.
 Analytical results will be reviewed by EPD to determine environmental compliance.
 The Georgia Department of Public Health (DPH) will evaluate those results to determine if there are any health concerns.
 DPH will issue swimming and/or fish consumption advisories based on that review.

 This water quality monitoring program is separate from the regular and ongoing Department of Natural Resources program to test beach water and shellfish for the presence of certain bacteria.
 For more information on that program, visit our beach water testing page.

 A Unified Command and Joint Information Center have been established for the incident response.

 The Unified Command consists of the U.S. Coast Guard, Georgia Department of Natural Resources, and Gallagher Marine Systems.
 Multiple federal, state, local and partner organizations are assisting in the response.